stark1tty/awesome-PhD/README.md

 #### Interviews
 - [JOB INTERVIEW](https://twitter.com/birchlse/status/1491006458993209352?s=20&t=9Zfcge_IfN5hzMf7Dt9Pxw): Jonathan Birch gives some helpful tips on how to navigate tenure-track job talks.

-#### Job and Academic Post Boards
-- [ACADEMIC JOBS EU](https://www.academicjobseu.com/default.asp): Self proclaimed leading job board for academic jobs in Europe.
-- [FINDAMASTERS](https://www.findamasters.com/): FindAMasters is a directory of Masters degrees and postgraduate qualifications at universities around the world.
-- [FINDAPOSTDOC](https://www.findapostdoc.com/): FindAPostDoc is dedicated to listing jobs for new and recently qualified PhDs.
-- [JOBRXIV](https://jobrxiv.org/): Job board for academics and funded graduate student opportunities, including PhDs and research fellowships.
-- [JOBS.AC.UK](https://www.jobs.ac.uk/): A leading international job board for careers in academic, research, science and related professions.
-Mostly for posts in the UK and some of Europe.
-- [NATURE CAREERS](https://www.nature.com/naturecareers/): Higher profile postings from Nature; international.
-- [PHD SEARCH](https://www.findaphd.com/phds/): Search engine for finding funded PhD opportunities mostly in the UK.
-- [STUDY PORTALS](https://studyportals.com/): Studyportals began as a spin-off from a couple of large international study associations.
-It's network includes Bachelorsportal.com, PhDportal.com, Shortcoursesportal.com, and Distancelearningportal.com.

 #### Transitioning Out of Academia
 - [AWESOME CTO](https://github.com/kuchin/awesome-cto): A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups.
 - [HOW TO BE A CONSULTANT, A FREELANCER, OR INDEPENDENT CONTRACTOR](https://jacquesmattheij.com/be-consultant/): This is a series of pages that guide you through the creation and operation of a successful consulting business.